ms-iot/content/en-US/Docs/RemoteDebugging.md

 ---
 layout: docs
-title: Remote Debugging
+title: Remote Console App Debugging
-description: How to debug an app remotely on IoT Core
+description: How to debug a console app remotely on IoT Core
 permalink: /en-US/Docs/RemoteDebugging.htm
 lang: en-US
 ---

-# Remote Debugging
+# Remote Console App Debugging

-Here's how to debug your IoT Core application remotely in Visual Studio:
+Here's how to debug your IoT Core console application remotely in Visual Studio:

 * You will first need to setup the Remote Debugger on your Windows IoT Core device.
 First follow the steps [here]({{site.baseurl}}/{{page.lang}}/Docs/AppDeployment) to deploy any other Universal Windows Application on your device (try the HelloWorld project).
 This will copy all the required binaries to your device.